zwbx/openpi/examples/droid/README_train.md

 If you start from PaliGemma instead of pi0 initialization, plan with ~5 days on 8x H100s (240k iterations, i.e. 3 epochs).

 We have experimented with LoRA for cheaper finetuning, but haven't found the policies to perform well so far.

+## RoboArena

+Consider submitting your DROID policies to the [RoboArena benchmark](https://robo-arena.github.io/), which allows you to evaluate your policies on diverse tasks & scenes, **in the real world**! :)

+If you have questions about RoboArena, please email [karl.pertsch@gmail.com](mailto:karl.pertsch@gmail.com).